flask-dashboard/Flask-MonitoringDashboard-Notification/docs/alerting.rst

     [alerting]
     ENABLED=True
-    TYPE=<alert_type>
+    TYPE=<comma_separated_alert_types>

 The **ENABLED** option globally activates or deactivates alerting.

-The **TYPE** option defines which alerting backends are used.
-Multiple alerting types can be specified.
+The **TYPE** option defines which alerting channels are used.
+Multiple alerting types can be specified in a comma-separated list.
 Available alerting types are:

 - "email": send alerts via SMTP email
 - "chat": send alerts to supported chat platforms
 - "issue": create issues in a GitHub repository